Disagreement and Polarization in Two-Party Social Networks: Problem Formulation

 We further define a \emph{Polarization-Disagreement index} as

 for $\rho\in[0,1]$.
 Minimizing $\mathcal{D}$ alone may lead to group consensus.
 If different communities in the graph are dominated by different opinions, group consensus indicates that the network has a large $\mathcal{P}$.
 On the other hand, minimizing $\mathcal{P}$ does not necessarily make $\mathcal{D}$ small.
-We explore the relationship between disagreement and polarization in the next two sections.

 For the Friedkin-Johnsen Model with non-uniform $\kappa$, we define a variation of polarization called the \emph{weighted polarization}.
 We first define a weighted average $\alpha$ of $\hat{x}$